 What else?
 Renters Insurance may also pay for living expenses if your apartment becomes uninhabitable, which means that your food and lodging will be paid for if your suite gets flooded or damaged by fire.

 Life’s easier when we can all get along and a good renter-landlord relationship can make your living situation a lot better.
 Knowing what you’re responsible for taking care of and who’s responsible for repairs can help you steer clear of any disagreements.
 Good communication is key, because the sooner your landlord knows your sink is leaking, the sooner they can fix the problem and avoid a larger disaster.
+If you are a landlord, learn more about how renters insurance can help you find and keep great tenants.

 The world of insurance can be confusing, but hopefully this post cleared up some of your uncertainty about renters insurance.
 Bottom line is: if you’re paying rent, you should have it.
 If you still have questions, visit MIG’s product page to learn more about our policies, learn more about renters insurance with our tools and resources, or contact us directly.